 On chest radiography, the differential is broad, and includes any cause of an anterior mediastinal mass:

-On CT the differential in usually narrowed to tumours, and depends on the morphology.
+On CT the differential is usually narrowed to tumors and depends on the morphology:

 - 1. Ueno T, Tanaka YO, Nagata M et-al. Spectrum of germ cell tumors: from head to toe.
 Radiographics.
 24 (2): 387-404. doi:10.1148/rg.242035082 - Pubmed citation